MalekMansour/Killer-Invasion/websites.md

 3. Lovely models:+ Models and celebrities for sales for sexual activities.
 4. Emegle.com:+ This web accesses player’s camera. + They will be in a calling lobby with us+ We can record a video of ourselves doing weird and creepy stuff and giving out hints at the en
 5. Instagroom: Instagram weird copy.
+6. Confession:+ A place for people to confess their sins
+7. I want to die (Depressed People Blog Journal)

 1. Drug Shop (Everything is out of stock)